tzelen/soaplib/doc/source/pages/model_api.rst

 Model API
 ==============
-In soaplib, the type are the components responsible for converting indivdual parameters to and from xml, as well as supply the information necessary to build the wsdl.
-Soaplib has many built-in type that give you most of the common datatypes generally needed.
+In soaplib, the Models are the components responsible for converting individual parameters to and from xml, as well as supply the information necessary to build the wsdl.
+Soaplib has many built-in Models that give you most of the common data-types generally needed.

 Base